FormidableLabs/victory-native/README.md

 ### Local Development

 If you'd like to contribute to victory-native, you can use the local demo app to test your changes on the iOS simulator.
-(But if you're just getting started with `victory-native`, we recommend using [victory-native-demo][victory-native-demo], as it supports Android and is simpler to set up.)
+(But if you're just getting started with `victory-native` and want to see a demo, we recommend using [victory-native-demo][victory-native-demo], as it supports Android and is simpler to set up.)

 ```sh
 # Install